ZheniaTrochun/replicated-log/Readme.md

 **This is a toy project for trying out Golang and learning some distributed systems concepts.**

 ## Idea
 Master receives messages via `POST /insert` endpoint.
 It stores message in memory and replicates it to all sentinels.
+Consistency level of insert operation is configurable using `consistency` request field - number of instances that needs to persist item in order to mar request as success.
-Request format: `{"message": string}`
+Request format: `{"message": string, "consistency": int}`

-Sentinels expose `POST /replicate-item` endpoint that stores messages replicated from master (and should be called only by master).
-Request format: `{"id": int, "value": string, "timestamp": int64}`
+Sentinels expose `gRPC` endpoint that stores messages replicated from master (and should be called only by master).
+Request format: `"id": int32, "message": string, "timestamp": int64`

 All sentinels and master expose `GET /get-all` endpoint that returns list of all stored messages.